kubernetes/cloud-provider-alibaba-cloud/docs/getting-started.md

 An available cloudprovider daemonset yaml file is being prepared in [cloud-controller-manager.yml](examples/cloud-controller-manager.yml).
 The only thing you need to do is to replace the ${CLUSTER_CIDR} with your own real cluster cidr.
 And then ``` kubectl apply -f examples/cloud-controller-manager.yml``` to finish the installation.

+>> Note:
+1. If you use RAM role policy , please delete env ACCESS_KEY_ID and ACCESS_KEY_SECRET from cloud-controller-manager.yml.

 ## Try With Simple Example
 Once `cloud-controller-manager` is up and running, run a sample nginx deployment: